 This past year, I decided I wanted to travel more than usual, and for purposes other than work!

 My major concerns with making this happen in the past had been that developments at my workplace tend to be unpredictable at times, and I didn’t want to be unavailable (and sometimes couldn’t afford to be unavailable) in case some important work came up and I was needed.
 This led to postponing travel plans, only doing short weekend trips to nearby places, and generally feeling disgruntled about my inability to go and explore all those stunning destinations my Instagram feeds seemed to throw up every day unless I quit my job.

 I soon realised I was being stupid (hah!) and succumbing to fear of the unknown.
 I challenged myself to embark on 12 trips in a span of 12 months (Jan to Dec 2017).

-I’m happy to share that I not only managed to do this without quitting my full-time job, but I also realised it’s very comfortably doable!
-Sharing some tips in the hope that you’ll stop putting off your travel dreams in 2018 and fulfil your travel dreams before it’s too late.
+I’m happy to share that I not only managed to do this without quitting my full-time job, but I also realized it’s very comfortably doable!
+Sharing some tips in the hope that you’ll stop putting off your travel dreams in 2018 and fulfill your travel dreams before it’s too late.

 Face your fears